A diary romance of addictive non-love

 I clinked mine to yours as we snuggled up.
 Your arm circled my waist.
 The lake lapped softly.
 Stars winked above us.
 My head nestled into your shoulder.

 You were here.
 With me.
-You were the person I wanted—the one who made me smile, who gave life texture and color.
-Even if you also made me feel invisible the moment we parted.
-But we were unofficially back “on” now.
-Maybe we’d have more meetups.
-Maybe you’d actually try, like you said you would.
+You were the person I wanted, the one who made me smile, who gave life texture and color—even if you also made me feel invisible the second we parted.

 We drank.
 We kissed.
 You lay me down, facing you, arms around each other.
 I straddled your leg and gazed into your eyes.